 “I have seen the player who will inherit my place in Argentine football and his name is Messi.
-Messi is a genius and he can become an even better player.”
+Messi is a genius, and he can become an even better player.”

-His potential is limitless and I think he’s got everything it takes to become Argentina’s greatest player.”
+His potential is limitless, and I think he’s got everything it takes to become Argentina’s greatest player.”

 Short Biography Lionel Messi

-Lionel Messi was born, 24 June 1987, in Rosario, Argentina to a working class family.
+Lionel Messi was born, 24 June 1987, in Rosario, Argentina to a working-class family.
 His father was a factory steel worker, and his mother a cleaner.

 He began playing from an early age, and his talent was soon apparent.
 However, at the age of 11, Messi was diagnosed with growth hormone deficiency (GHD).
 This was a condition that stunted growth and required expensive medical treatment, including the use of the drug Human growth hormone.

-Local club, River Plate were interested in signing Messi but didn’t want to pay for his medical treatment.
+His local club, River Plate were interested in signing Messi but didn’t want to pay for his medical treatment.
 However, Messi was given a trial with Barcelona, and coach Carles Rexach was impressed – offering Messi a contract (written on a paper napkin!) which included paying for Messi’s treatment in Spain.
 Messi moved to Barcelona with his father and became part of the prestigious FC Barcelona youth academy.

 “I made a lot of sacrifices by leaving Argentina, leaving my family to start a new life.
 But everything I did, I did for football, to achieve my dream.
 That’s why I didn’t go out partying, or do a lot of other things.”